JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    {style="note"}

 7. Build the project in Xcode (**Product** | **Build** in the main menu).
-    If everything is set up correctly, the project will build successfully (you can ignore the "build phase will be run during every build" warning).
+    If everything is configured correctly, the project should build successfully (you can safely ignore the "build phase will be run during every build" warning)

     > Build may fail if you built the project before disabling the **User Script Sandboxing** option:
     > the Gradle daemon process may be sandboxed and needs to be restarted.